rstudio/cheatsheets/.github/CONTRIBUTING.md

 [Download Template for Powerpoint](https://github.com/rstudio/cheatsheets/raw/master/powerpoints/0-template.pptx)

 If you make a cheatsheet, we encourage you to share it here with us!
 We accept and post cheatsheets on a volunteer basis.
 Each cheatsheet must be licensed under the [creative commons 4.0 license](https://creativecommons.org/licenses/by/4.0/) and be attributed to you, the author.
+Include "CC-BY-SA Your Name" somewhere on the cheat sheet.

 To submit a finished cheat sheet, open a pull request!